donate goods

 • Hoof trimming essentials (rasp, half round hoof nipper, hoof knives, sharpener).
 Jeannine trims this herd herself and about every 3 months supplies need to be replaced or sharpened.

 • You can also sponsor a specific mare and her specific needs at the time!
+General Amazon Wish List Here.
+Many of the items listed above are on our Amazon Wish List.

-for our participants:
+For our participants:

 *Work gloves (all sizes) for cleaning/grooming